UK PM May says will publish election manifesto next week

-LONDON British Prime Minister Theresa May said on Friday her Conservative Party would publish its manifesto for a June 8 election next week.
+LONDON (Reuters) - British Prime Minister Theresa May said on Friday her Conservative Party would publish its manifesto for a June 8 election next week.

 With May's Conservatives having a double-digit lead over the main opposition Labour Party in opinion polls, the contents of the manifesto will be closely watched as it is likely to become government policy.